Second Quarter Newsletter

 A Global Perspective

-A core objective for our customized Baron Financial Group investment strategies is global diversification.
-Global diversification means including investments based both domestically in the U.S., as well as internationally in developed and developing countries.
-There are popular benchmark indexes that provide perspectives about performance of global investments.
+A core objective for our customized Baron Financial Group investment strategies is global diversification, meaning strategies can include investments based both in the U.S., as well as internationally in developed and developing countries.
+There are popular benchmark indexes that provide perspectives about the performance of global investments.

 U.S. Economy

-Job growth is one area in the economy that remains strong.
-According to the Bureau of Labor Statistics (BLS), the U.S. gained 372,000 jobs for the month of June, and the unemployment rate remained below 4%, at 3.6%.
-BLS suggests that job growth was notable in professional and business services, leisure and hospitality, and healthcare (full press release can be found at: https://www.bls.gov).
+Job growth continues, but the unemployment rate remains above 4.0%.
+According to the Bureau of Labor Statistics (BLS), the U.S. gained 147,000 jobs for the month of June, and the unemployment rate held at 4.2%.
+BLS indicated job growth was notable in state government and health care (full press release can be found at: https://www.bls.gov).

 U.S. Stocks